1980 New York City transit strike: Effects

 The population of Manhattan is said to have increased by 500,000 people during the strike, primarily corporate employees staying in hotel rooms.
 Bicycle commutes were popular; they were estimated to have increased by 200,000 people.
 This was attributed to the warm spring weather that was present when the strike occurred.
 During the strike, the city lost approximately $2 million a day in taxes and another $1 million a day in overtime expenses for city employees.
 Companies in the private sector lost approximately $100 million per day, on top of a total of $75 million to $100 million of lost income.
 Job absenteeism was estimated to be between 15 and 20 percent.

-The "sneaker brigade:" women commuters entering and migrating across Manhattan, who continued office jobs during the strike, switched from heels to athletic sneakers with short cotton socks, to walk from the Port Authority Bus terminal and Grand Central Station and across the bridges and down the avenues.
+The "sneaker brigade:" women commuters entering and migrating across Manhattan, who continued office jobs during the strike, switched from heels to athletic sneakers with short cotton socks, to walk from the Port Authority Bus Terminal and Grand Central Terminal and across the bridges and down the avenues.
 This practical fashion accommodation persisted after the strike, even when mass transit resumed.

 After the strike, NYCTA fares were increased from 50 cents to 60 cents in order to offset the heavy losses suffered by the MTA during the strike.

 The Taylor Law, passed after the 1966 strike, specifically forbids any public union from going on strike.
 The striking workers were fined $1.25 million and the union lost dues check-off rights for four months.
 The strike was thus unsuccessful, as it resulted in a net negative impact for the unions.
 They did not strike again until 2005.

 In an unrelated strike in summer 1980, PATH employees went on strike for 81 days.
 It was one of the longest strikes in the PATH's history.

 The strike inspired rappers Duke Bootee and Melle Mel to write the song "The Message", which was recorded by Melle's group Grandmaster Flash and the Furious Five and released in 1982 on the Sugar Hill label.
 The song became a staple of 1980's Hip hop music.